Apothecary-Community/rules/README.md

 ## Mental Health

-Any content which mentions heavy mental health topics, such as suicide and self harm, must be kept to the heavy-topics rooms and spoilered appropriately.
+Any content which mentions heavy mental health topics, such as suicide or self harm, must be kept to the heavy-topics rooms and spoilered appropriately.